akio-tomiya/LatticeQCD.jl/README.md

   - <s>RHMC (any flavor staggered) with SU(2) or SU(3) for general gauge action</s> (This will be supported)
   - <s> General gauge action = plaquette+rect + etc action </s>  (This will be supported)
   - Fermion integrated HMC with plaquette action
-  - Self-learning Monte-Carlo with plaquette action
+  - Self-learning Monte-Carlo with plaquette action (simpler version of [this paper](https://arxiv.org/abs/2010.11900) )
   - Self-learning HMC with plaquette action
   - Load & measurement mode (load and measure all configurations in a directory)
 - Measurements